 HCS 465 Human Resource Management for Healthcare (A).
 Provides students with an overview of managerial activities related to job descriptions, recruiting, interviewing, hiring, firing, orientation, benefits, appraisal, discipline, and developing clinical and non-clinical personnel.
 3 Cr.

-HCS 496 Internship in Health Care Administration (B).
+HCS 496 Management Internship (B).
 Course fee.
-Prerequisites: HCS 410, HCS 411, HCS 412, HCS 413, HLS 488, BUS 335, BUS 365 and BUS 465 and a 2.5 GPA for all courses completed at SUNY Brockport.
-Provides an administrative field work experience at a health care setting.
-Allows the student to apply course work knowledge and skills to a health care administrative problem.
-Involves completion of a major, negotiated project at the targeted organization.
-1-9 Cr.
+Prerequisite: HCS 310.
+Provides students with an administrative field work experience at a health care setting.
+Student will apply course work knowledge and skills to a health care administrative problem through the completion of a major, negotiated project at the targeted organization.
+6 Cr.